hibernate/hibernate-reactive/README.md

 - explicit lazy loading via `session.fetch(entity.association)`, which returns a `CompletionStage`

+Note that you should not use Hibernate RX with a second-level cache implementation which performs blocking IO, for example passivation to the filesystem or distributed replication.

 Currently only PostgreSQL is supported.
 Support for MySQL is coming soon!